CameronCod/Business_Analysis/README.md

 - Repeat guest rate of over 30%.

 # Business Background
-Hotel is an important component of the hospitality industry, providing paid accommodation, food and and other services to guests.
+Hotels are an important component of the hospitality industry, providing paid accommodation, food and and other services to guests.
 They cater to a group of diverse individuals, including tourists, business guest and local guests.
 The business environment is influenced by economic conditions, travel trends and consumer technology, such as online booking platforms and review websites.
-The focus is to create a positive guest experience while managing operations to ensure profitability.
+The focus is to create a positive guest experience while managing operations to ensure profitability and good hospitality.

 # Requirements
 To ensure the successful implementation of the AI hotel management system, several key functional and non-functional requirements must be met.
  Functional Requirements:
 - Reservation Management: AI must process changes, cancellations, and upgrades.
 Customize room or suits to customers satisfction.
+AI automated responses in real-time for customers to make queries to how they want their room to be like, in terms of comfortability, room service hours and friendly usable space to customer's condition or needs.
 - Guest Profile Updates: Automatically maintain guest history, preferences, and loyalty status.
+Save customer's information for future reference on the query application.
 - Housekeeping Scheduling: Assign cleaning tasks based on real-time room availability and guest status.
 Use AI system to book or asign tasks to the staff to do the services needed in favor of the customer's preferences.
 - Automated Check-in/Check-out: Enable self-service through kiosks or mobile applications.
-Use of biometric system prints to be registered for safety access to the allocated room(s).
+Use of biometric system for accessing your room keys, also to be registered for safety access to the allocated room(s).
 The system to be functional until the clocking or signing out of the guest(s).
 - Operational Insights: Generate real-time reports on occupancy, service status, and guest feedback.
 -
  Non-Functional Requirements: